BorisMolch/pfrontend-temp/content/blog/first-patchxr-creator-tool-beta-is-here-and-ready-to-create-new-worlds.md

 type = ""

 +++
 We're focused on Oculus Quest as we prepare for a planned summer release on that platform, but PC VR will also be available as part of the beta, via Rift S and Vive headsets.
-Sign up now, and we'll gradually be opening access - deliberately slowly, just to make sure we provide lots of high-quality, hands-on interaction with our team.
+Sign up now, and we'll gradually be opening access in smaller groups, just to make sure we provide lots of high-quality, hands-on interaction with our team.
+Register now and you'll be first in line.

+Artists have already been creating entire worlds and immersive experiences, tracks, and virtual venues using Patch.
+Here are just a few examples for inspiration, from creators Sinbiox and MOWUKIS + Savages:

+{{< youtube THPMCXyMuOM >}}

+{{< youtube w-CnQxTXFD8 >}}